shivamx/blog/README.md

-This repository if for blog
+This repository is for blog